SELECTED NOTABLE CASES

 Conclusion: Individual settlements up to Six figures inclusive of pain and suffering, lost wages, and all medical bills paid.

-5 Client(s) were passengers of two vehicles owned by two separate individuals working for the same popular ride-share taxi-like company.
-They were stopped at a red light behind one another when a drunk driver rammed his Ford truck into a third vehicle behind both of them which then caused a chain reaction resulting in a 4 car collision.
+5 Client(s) were passengers of two vehicles owned by two separate individuals working for Uber.
+Two Uber vehicles were stopped at a red light behind one another when a drunk driver rammed his Ford truck into a third vehicle behind both of them which then caused a chain reaction resulting in a 4 car collision.
 Injuries were sustained requiring several surgeries to breast implants and a broken wrist.
-The others needed soft tissue chiropractic services.
+The other three of the five only needed soft tissue chiropractic services.
 The drunk driver readily admitted he was drunk and that he didn’t have a license to the police officer filing the report.

 Rear end collision by a drunk driver while stopped at a red light.
-Although we lawyers say there is no such thing as a “slam dunk” in the legal world, if there were such a thing, this would have to be it right?
-Unfortunately, not exactly.
+Although we lawyers say there is no such thing as a “slam dunk” in the legal world, if there were such a thing, this would be it as far as liability is concerned.
+However, we experienced a few hurdles.

 Problem #1.
 The drunk driver had no insurance.
-Disappointed of course since we would have to now look for uninsured motorist coverage, which is usually a fraction of the normal coverage limits.
+Disappointed we went after Uber’s uninsured motorist coverage.

 Problem #2.
-The driver of one of the two ride-share vehicles let his insurance lapse.
-This meant the driver of the vehicle that picked up some of my clients and drove them around town all night and took their money for doing so, was also driving without car insurance.
+The driver of one of the two Uber vehicles let his own personal insurance lapse.
+Pursuant to Uber policy, where the individual driver’s insurance lapses, Uber’s insurance is not effective.
+This meant the driver that picked up some of our clients was also driving without car insurance.
 No car insurance means no uninsured motorist coverage.

 Problem #3.
-The ride-share company flat out rejected our claim for recovery, stating their policy expressly requires the driver working for them must be insured to trigger coverage by their carrier.
+Uber initially flat out rejected our claim for recovery, stating their UIM policy expressly requires the driver working for them must be insured to trigger coverage by their carrier.
 Also, they insisted that they had an ‘excess’ coverage type which meant the driver’s insurance must cover first before their insurance was obligated to cover any overages.
-Strike three!

-Despite the obstacles and hoops we had to jump through, we eventually got the major carrier of the ride-share company to accept responsibility and pay under its uninsured motorist provision despite the driver of their independent contractor’s vehicle not being insured at the time of the collision.
-Also, despite their provision that the driver needed insurance to trigger coverage, they could not deny that the driver was working for them at the time of the accident and that they knew he was working because of the login he used.
-We eventually settled for a healthy six figures which covered all medical bills and gave our clients an amount they were happy with for their pain and suffering.
+Despite the obstacles and hoops we had to jump through, we eventually got Uber’s carrier to accept responsibility and pay under its uninsured motorist provision.
+Also, despite their provision that the driver needed insurance to trigger coverage, they could not deny that the driver was working for them at the time of the accident and that they knew he was working because of the login he used and that Uber was earning money while their uninsured motorist was working.
+After two years, our office eventually settled all five (5) matters for a combined settlement of a little over $267,000 which covered all medical bills and gave our clients an amount they were happy with for their pain and suffering.
 We reduced some of our fees so that a larger share could be given to our clients.
 One of our clients had her breast implants replaced.
 Another had several surgeries to her wrist, which was already in a cast at the time of the accident but got broken again as a result of the accident.
 They were all treated and have since happily moved on with their lives.
-Nobody can forget a tragic accident that impacts your life in this tangible way, however we were glad to be there to help when it mattered.
+Nobody can forget a tragic accident that shocks and impacts your life in this tangible way, however we were glad to be there to help when it mattered.

 VI.
 If you are an employer who terminates a long term problem employee with a history of poor performance and multiple documented work related issues, can you still be held liable for discrimination if they are on FMLA at the time of termination?